RealTschoegl/StockBot/README.md

 - [ ] Use a regression (statsample gem) on the stock sentiment data

 - [ ] Use machine learning to adjust the weights on the ValueGenerator model

+- [ ] Add a proper sidebar with tabs for Stockbot stuff, Company stuff, and the API